James H. Eckels: Comptroller of the Currency (1893–1897)

 A month after Eckels took office, the country plunged into the Panic of 1893.
 His efforts to restore confidence in the national banking system played an important role in bringing back the economic health of the nation.
-Eckels became president of a national bank in Chicago in 1898.
+Eckels managed to negotiate the re-opening of 115 of the 165 national that had closed at the start of the panic, and managed to guide them through the criss.